hohno-46466/eZone--mgws--2108/README.md

 * The slides used in the lecture: https://goo.gl/PykCRs

-* The latest edited version of the same slides (everyone can add comment on this) https://bit.ly/3zbxKzI
+* The latest edited version of the same slides (everyone can add comments on this) https://bit.ly/3zbxKzI

 * This GitHub repository